 1 medium onion, finely chopped

-3-4 pancetta (Italian bacon) or regular streaky bacon strips, finely chopped or cut (I use kitchen scissors to cut them and if you don’t like the fat you may trim them out, which I usually do too when I use regular bacon)
+3-4 pancetta (Italian bacon) or regular streaky bacon strips, finely chopped or cut (I use kitchen scissors to cut them)

-1 medium carrot (or about 8-10 pcs baby carrots), finely chopped
+1 medium carrot (or about 8-10 pcs baby carrots), minced

 1-2 celery sticks, finely sliced